ethans333/asciiArtGenerator/README.md

             else:
                 file.write(x + "\n")
 ```
-In theory it works, but whenever you see the ascii ```symbolArray``` extracted to a text file it doesn't look quite like the image due to the textfile's way of formatting text.
+In theory it works, but whenever you see the ascii ```symbolArray``` extracted to a text file it doesn't look quite like the image due to the text file's way of formatting text.

 ### The Breakdown
 ```python